OS2mo/os2mo-data-import-and-export/helpers/integration_abtraction/README.rst

 Intergation abstraction
 =======================

-A small library to easy the use of the `integrations_data` field in LoRa.
+A small library to easy the use of the `integrationsdata` field in LoRa.

 The utility provides functionality to read and write fields from the integration data stored with an object, while taking care of not overwriting other keys stored by other integrations on the same object.

-The utility also provides functionality to find objects based on their integration data.
+The utility also provides basic functionality to find objects based on their integration data.